 How does the Waiting List work?

-- Students are placed on a Waiting List based on the order of registration, however, throughout the year your number on the Waiting List MAY change because siblings of currently enrolled Dual Immersion students take priority, as do students who move into our residence who were previously enrolled in a Dual Immersion program.
+- Students are placed on a Waiting List based lottery as well, however, throughout the year your number on the Waiting List MAY change because siblings of currently enrolled Dual Immersion students take priority, as do students who move into our residence who were previously enrolled in a Dual Immersion program.
 Again, the priority is to keep siblings together in the same program, and for students moving into our area who have been in a Dual Immersion program elsewhere, we want to keep their language of instruction consistent.
 Some families also express that they no longer want to be on the Waiting List and wish to have their name removed.
 For these reasons, we cannot guarantee that the sequence of the Waiting List will remain constant.
 We thank you all for your understanding on this.

 How long can someone stay on the Waiting List?